Speed of Sound (song): Release

+Critical reception

+Reviews

 The song was met with a polarised response from critics.
-PopMatters felt that the song "comes close to sounding too safe, almost like the band is on autopilot."
+PopMatters felt that the song "comes close to sounding too safe, almost like the band is on autopilot".
 Several critics felt that the song resembled Coldplay's earlier single "Clocks".
-MusicOMH commented that "Speed Of Sound, the lead single, has 'Clocks'-like drumming contrasts with synth sequences that remind more of Enya than rock music" and criticised it for sounding "familiar and far older than it is."
-Pitchfork Media likewise criticised the song's "uncanny resemblance to 'Clocks'" and continued "Certainly, it rarely hurts to stick with what works, but this is not just a near-exact replica of its successful predecessor; it's also a less memorable song riding a piano hook that has so deeply infiltrated the pop-culture landscape that I've become numb to it."
-The reviewer did, however, comment that "the track's vocal melody outperforms the one from 'Clocks' by a hair."
+MusicOMH commented that "Speed Of Sound, the lead single, has 'Clocks'-like drumming contrasts with synth sequences that remind more of Enya than rock music" and criticised it for sounding "familiar and far older than it is".
+Pitchfork likewise criticised the song's "uncanny resemblance to 'Clocks'" and continued "Certainly, it rarely hurts to stick with what works, but this is not just a near-exact replica of its successful predecessor; it's also a less memorable song".

-The Village Voice felt that the song was "unusually accomplished, fresh, and emotional."
-Paste Magazine praised the song, saying that it "reveals the hand [Coldplay are] playing: a piano riff as memorable as the one in 'Clocks,' ringing guitars, martial drums, orchestral pomp and, in the center, Chris Martin's keening vocal, so vulnerable and yet forceful enough to stand out from the mass of sonic detail."
-The New York Times, contrariwise, dinged X&Y for "trying to carry beauty of 'Clocks' across an entire album – not least in its first single, 'Speed of Sound,' which isn't the only song on the album to borrow the 'Clocks' drumbeat."
-Rolling Stone magazine gave a mixed review, calling it "an appealing but not thrilling song" and noted "...it sounds a bit like...'Clocks' but without the swagger."
-Blender had the track at number 16 on their "100 Greatest Songs of 2005" editorial.
-In 2007, NPO Radio 2 ranked the song at number 334 on their annual Top 2000.
+The Village Voice felt the song was "unusually accomplished, fresh, and emotional".
+Paste lauded the song, saying that it "reveals the hand [Coldplay are] playing: a piano riff as memorable as the one in 'Clocks,' ringing guitars, martial drums, orchestral pomp and, in the center, Chris Martin's keening vocal, so vulnerable and yet forceful enough to stand out from the mass of sonic detail".
+Rolling Stone magazine gave a mixed review, calling it "an appealing but not thrilling song".